-- a.
-Demonstrating evidence of commitment to the highest standards of quality in teaching, scholarship/research, and academic development, with evidence given of the school's actual progress on all three under his/her leadership. - b.
-Providing effective management of the internal affairs of the school. - c.
-Recruitment and retention of the highest quality faculty, staff and students. - d.
-Managing the school's fiscal affairs. - e.
-Developing and maintaining open communications with all constituencies. - f.
-Facilitating goal setting by individuals, programs, and by the unit as a whole. - g.
-Identifying issues and resolving conflicts affecting the unit. - h.
-Developing internal and external resources - i.
-Implementing fair and equitable performance evaluations and salary adjustments. - j.
-Establishing a working environment conducive to achieving individual and unit goals, as well as balancing and reconciling diverse interests within the unit. - k.
-Building relations with constituencies within and outside of Georgia Tech.
+- Demonstrating evidence of commitment to the highest standards of quality in teaching, scholarship/research, academic development with evidence of College's actual progress on all three. - Providing effective management of internal affairs of the College. - Recruiting/retaining the highest quality administrators, Faculty, Staff, and Students. - · Managing the College's fiscal affairs. - Developing/maintaining open communications with all constituencies. - Facilitating goal setting by individuals, programs, Schools, and by the Unit as a whole. - Identifying issues and resolving conflicts affecting the Unit. - Developing internal and external resources. - Implementing fair and equitable performance evaluations and salary adjustments. - Establishing a working environment conducive to achieving individual and Unit goals, as well as balancing and reconciling diverse interests within the College. - Building relationships with constituencies within and outside of Georgia Tech.